-Dash cams, cameras mounted just inside a vehicle’s windshield, record the view out front of the vehicle which can save you a lot of trouble should anything happen to you.
+Dash cams, video cameras mounted just inside a vehicle’s windshield, record the view out front of the vehicle which can save you a lot of trouble should anything happen to you.
 Some attach to the windshield, others fasten to the dashboard.
 It’s very important that you find the Best Mirror Dash Cam uk has to offer because a dash cam can save you a lot of trouble should anything happen to you while driving.
 If there’s an accident or other event, dash cams can provide unique evidence not available from any other source.

 Car accidents happen and unfortunately, witnesses often do not stop, making it difficult to obtain unbiased statements.
 Dash cams appear in more and more vehicles quietly recording every move, ready to capture what previously amounted to a missing link in accident investigations.
 Dash cams violate no law as long as the driver’s view is not obstructed.

 1. Car Accidents Recorded